 All merchandise offered or otherwise provided shall be new, of prime manufacture, and of first quality unless otherwise specified by the Judiciary.
-The Judiciary reserves the right to reject all nonconforming goods, and to cause their return for credit or replacement, at the Judiciary's option.
-Contract deliverables specified for procurements of services shall be construed to be work products, and subject to the provisions of this section.
+The Judiciary reserves the right to reject all nonconforming goods, and to cause their return for credit or replacement, at the a.

-a.
 Failure by the Judiciary to discover latent defect(s) or concealed damage or nonconformance shall not foreclose the Judiciary's right to subsequently reject the goods in question.